boazsegev/facil.io/docs/_SOURCE/0.7.x/riskyhash.md

 ## Purpose

 Risky Hash is designed for fast Hash Map key calculation for both big and small keys.
+It attempts to act as a 64bit PRF.

 My hope is for Risky Hash to be secure enough to allow external (unsafe) data to be used.
-However, this requires time and exposure.
+However, this requires time, exposure and analysis by actual cryptographers.

 Currently facio.io's default hashing function is (the slower) SipHash1-3 hash function, which was reviewed by the cryptographic community and found to be resistant to multi-collision / hash flooding attacks.